Goruchie/blog_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank @luccamicale for sharing me his knowledge.
+I would like to thank @luccamicale and @Oklukeok for sharing me his knowledge.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>